 The nearest train stations to the circuit Spa-Francorchamps are in the towns of Spa and Verviers, 12.9 and 29.4 kilometers respectively.
 Although Spa is closer it involves more transfers and there isn’t a shuttle bus to the circuit.
-Unless you’ve arranged your accommodation in Spa, taking the train to Verviers and continuing by bus is the best way to go.
+Unless you’ve arranged your accommodation in Spa, taking the train to Verviers and continuing by bus is the better way to go.

 Via Verviers (with the shuttle bus)